 If more people had been paying attention in the 1990s, for example, the story of 11-month-old Melissa Mathes would have been a valuable case study in both timing and mechanism.

-On a January morning in 1993, care provider Mary Weaver called 911 for help when the infant Melissa fell unconscious about 45 minutes after arriving at her home.
-Autopsy revealed a healing skull fracture, but doctors concluded the girl had been shaken to death—and based on the common wisdom that the symptoms of a serious shaking are immediate and obvious, prosecutors targeted Weaver.
+On a January morning in 1993, care provider Mary Weaver called 911 for help when the infant Melissa fell unconscious after about 45 minutes in her care.
+Autopsy revealed a healing skull fracture, but doctors concluded the girl had been shaken to death—and based on the common wisdom that the symptoms of a serious pediatric head injury are immediate and obvious, prosecutors targeted the babysitter.

-Her first trial ended with a hung jury, her second in a conviction and a life sentence.
-Then new witnesses came forward, to report that Melissa had been knocked unconscious in a fall before arriving at Weaver’s on that critical day.
+Weaver’s first trial ended with a hung jury, her second in a conviction and a life sentence.
+Then new witnesses came forward to report that Melissa had been knocked unconscious in a fall at home on the morning of that critical day.
 Weaver was granted a new trial in 1996, and was acquitted by a jury in 1997.

 The case changed the mind of forensic pathologist Dr. Vincent Di Maio, for many years the editor-in-chief of The Journal of Forensic Medicine & Pathology.
 Called in for his opinion, Di Maio read Melissa’s medical records and realized the common knowledge about timing of infant head injuries was wrong.
 The girl had been seen by her family doctor three times for the flu in the week before she quit breathing in Weaver’s care.